JulaGroup/Terango-Mobile-app/ORDER_FLOW_DOCUMENTATION.md

 1. **Order Oversight**:

-   - Admin can view all orders across all vendors
+   - Admin can See All orders across all vendors
    - Admin can intervene in case of issues
    - Admin can generate reports on orders